 5 things you need to know for Sunday

-Hello football fans!
-Here are the five things you need to know from Saturday to start your day:
+Good morning football fans!
+Here are the five things you need to know coming out of Saturday to get your morning started right:

 - The revamping of the Cleveland offensive line could have RB Isaiah Crowell prepping for a “monster year,” according to Browns running back coach Kirby Wilson.
 Crowell had the third-highest yards-after-contact average (3.18 yards) in the league in 2016, and now has an offensive line that has added Kevin Zeitler and J.C.
 Tretter in free agency and gets Joel Bitonio back from injury, which should help boost Crowell’s yards-before-contact number.